 "StudyMate is the only software product of its kind on the market today," says David Urban, president of Compu-Teach.
 "In fact, we feel it is launching a whole new software category.
-We believe that StudyMate will new software category.
 We believe that StudyMate will establish 'desktop studying' in the '90s, just as 'desktop publishing' was established in the '80s.
-The program individualizes computer learning by letting students and professionals study their own course material to create a personalized studying system."
-Menus are easy to understand, allowing any user to create tests quickly.
+The program individualizes computer learning by letting students and professionals study their own course material to create a personalized